 The best way of Treating Migraine is to avoid the attacks in the first place.
 This can be achieved by identifying and avoiding the Trigger factors.

-Non-Pharmacological Rx: Relaxation Techniques, yoga and Meditation sometimes help in Mild attacks.
+Non-Pharmacological Treatment: Relaxation Techniques, yoga and Meditation sometimes help in Mild attacks.
 In Some people Breathing into Paper bag and placing warm/cold packs on the head helps.

 Pharmacological Rx: Paracetamol (Acetaminophen) in combination with NSAIDs such as Aspirin Help in mild cases.
 It is also important to give something for vomiting even if the Person is not Vomiting, Such as Metoclopramide.
 For Severe cases, Use of Triptans help but they are Contraindicated in People with Ischemic heart Disease (Angina) and High BP.